Kogoro/android-adaptive-icons/README.md

 * If a resource is a image, each file must have the size of 108x108dp in png format.
 * The foreground image is visible in an 72x72dp area from the center point.
 ### 4. Add the resource to the launcher icon attribute in the manifest.

+## Additional things
+[Comment-Check-Outline](https://materialdesignicons.com/icon/comment-check-outline) icon used in the launcher is provided by [materialdesignicons.com](https://materialdesignicons.com/)